 Any drug can be considered psychoactive if it alters the brain chemistry and the body’s normal operation.
 Drugs in this category often have significant side effects, such as mood swings, changes in consciousness and awareness, noticeable changes in perception, and even alterations to thought patterns and behavior.
-Heavy or chronic users can see an even wide assortment of potential harms and ill-effects.
+Heavy or chronic users can see an even wide assortment of potential harms and ill effects.

 Is Marijuana a Depressant?

-Despite the fact that so many of marijuana’s effects are similar to depressants, it is not technically a depressant because it does not alter the levels of the crucial neurotransmitter gamma-aminobutyric acid.
+Even though many of marijuana’s effects are similar to depressants, it is not technically a depressant because it does not alter the levels of the crucial neurotransmitter gamma-aminobutyric acid.
 Instead, marijuana creates its effects by interacting with the brain to release dopamine, which can act as a powerful sedative.

 Marijuana as a Depressant: How is it Impacting Your Body?

 Marijuana can significantly negatively affect both short-term and long-term users of the drug.
 One of the first things that happen in users is the dopamine release.
 As soon as it’s ingested, marijuana triggers dopamine release in a powerful use & reward cycle for users.
 This is also responsible for much of the “high” users experience.

 Even though users report feeling mellow, relaxed, and even tired while “high,” it is not uncommon to experience increased heart rate, a racing heart, paranoia, and panic.
 Marijuana users also display a slowed reaction time, so in any emergency or other situation requiring quick processing or critical thinking, users can face increased risk.
 There is also the well-known phenomenon of “the munchies,” which can lead users to eat more than they normally would, which, combined with the sedentary nature of many users’ highs, can lead to weight gain.